WuHao2017/CourseProject_Getting-and-Cleaning-Data/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

 ## 3. Tidy data requirements fo the course project

+- Merges the training and the test sets to create one data set.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Uses descriptive activity names to name the activities in the data set.
+- Appropriately labels the data set with descriptive variable names.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## 4. Explanation for how to manipulate raw data into the tidy data set required